georgiats/georgiats-old-blog/index.md

 ---
 {% include JB/setup %}

-My name is Georgia and I am Mathematician, Computer Scientist and Open Data enthusiast.
+My name is Georgia Tsiamanta and I am Mathematician, Computer Scientist and Open Data enthusiast.

 I work in IT and I spend my time among my job, my Master's studies and some tech meetups all around Thessaloniki.